matklad/terminal-editor/plan.md

 - [X] Implement syntax highlighting.
 Color the prompt differently.
 Color arguments that look like path.
 Use different colors for paths that exists and which do not exist.
       Add tests.
+- [ ] Let's get serious.
+The editor starts empty, no prompt, no output.
+- [ ] Clear the output before executing a new command.
+- [ ] If command output contains errors like `/file/path.zig:153:40: error: expected ',' after initializer`,
+      highlight them.
+      Add tests.
+- [ ] Make "goto definition" work for such paths.
+- [ ] If possible, highlight background for prompt line(s) differently, such that even in an empty terminal the first line is highlighted.